 Sinusitis usually follows an upper respiratory infection (such as a cold) or an allergic reaction (such as hay fever or allergic rhinitis).
-These can cause inflammation and swelling that keeps the sinuses from draining properly.
+These can cause inflammation and swelling that prevent the sinuses from draining properly.
 When sinuses become blocked, they provide a place for bacteria, viruses, and fungus to live and grow rapidly.
 Although a cold is most often the culprit, anything that prevents the sinuses from draining can cause sinusitis.

-Other common causes for sinusitis include:
+Other common causes of sinusitis include:

-- Allergies (such as hay fever, cigarette smoke, and dry air, pollutants)
+- Allergies (such as hay fever, cigarette smoke, dry air, and pollutants)

 - Changes in air pressure (for example, from swimming or climbing high altitudes)

 - Obstructions in the nasal or sinus cavities (such as nasal polyps, deviated septum, or nasal bone spur)

 - Physical injury to the sinuses

 - Bacteria, viruses, and fungi

 - Climbing or flying to high altitudes

 - Nasal polyps (swellings in the nasal passage), nasal bone spurs, or other abnormalities such as a deviated septum or cleft palate